-Inside Tom Hanks and Rita Wilson's Love Story: 30 Years of Family, Travel, Foot Rubs and the Best Damn Support System Ever
+Inside Tom Hanks and Rita Wilson's Love Story: No Matter What, We'll Be With Each Other

 Andrew D. Bernstein /NBAE via Getty Images

 And about that husband of hers, "Who knew it would make you even closer?"
-The longtime Malibu residents hunkered down at home catching up on Oscar screeners and Hanks stepped up.
+When she was undergoing treatment, the longtime Malibu residents hunkered down at home catching up on Oscar screeners and Hanks stepped up.

 "You never know how your spouse is going to react in a situation like this," Wilson said.
 "I was so amazed, so blown away by the care my husband gave me.
 It was such a normal, intimate time."